 Cuddly and Warm

-That furry body is nice and toasty on a cold night.
+That furry body is nice and toasty on a cold night, especially if you have a dog with lovely, fluffy silky fur like a Pomsky dog or Afghan hound.
 Your pooch soothes you and improves your ability to fall and remain asleep.

 PetMD also states that sleeping with our dogs makes both parties very happy.
 You love having her there, and sleeping in with their person’s bed gives your pup a happy sleep experience as well.